Early Screening of Autistic Traits (ESAT)

 Select Language (google translate):

-Type of Measure: Early Screening of Autistic Traits (ESAT) is a 14-item primary screening checklist that was designed for infants 0-36 month(s) old.
+Type of Measure: Early Screening of Autistic Traits (ESAT) is a primary screening checklist that was designed for infants 0-36 month(s) old.
 It is based on prominent early signs and symptoms of Autism Spectrum Disorder (ASD), and was designed to be completed by parents/caregivers during well-baby visits.
 Failure on three or more items indicates the need for further evaluation.
+The original publication of the ESAT described 19 items (as linked below), but the authors used the first 14 items to evaluate parental reporting of autism symptoms.

 Target Population: May be administered to infants 0-36 month(s) old, but primarily targets infants 14-15 months of age.